frostcone/magmaguy.com/wiki/en/global/configuration_file_guide.md

 # Getting started

-This page helps you understand how to correctly edit a yml page.
-All of my plugins use yml configuration files, which will reset themselves or stop working if you edit them incorrectly.
+This page helps you understand how to correctly edit a .yml file.
+All of my plugins use .yml configuration files, which will reset themselves or stop working if you edit them incorrectly.

 Below, you will find every configuration entry type and how they should be formatted if you are modifying any values!

-# Program to edit yml files
+# How to edit .yml files

 Files are stored in the `.yml` file format and [Notepad++](https://notepad-plus-plus.org/) is the recommended file editing software for configuration work.
+Of course you can use any other text editor of your choice.

 <div id="config_boolean">